 About the webinar:

-This 75 minute webinar will be presented on Tuesday May 6, 2014.
+This 75 minute webinar was presented on Tuesday May 6, 2014.

 Learn more about this event co-sponsored with the Society for Nutrition Education and Behavior.

 Nutrition educators, join us for this engaging webinar and learn about this critical time between infancy and toddlerhood which sets the stage for later success in childhood feeding.

 This session will outline the feeding transition between infancy and toddlerhood, taking into account the dual purpose of optimizing the child's growth and development while minimizing obesity risk.

 - Parents are often misinformed about what to feed their child, confused by conflicting information from various sources, and overwhelmed by many food choices in the marketplace.

 - Beverages are a particular concern as children are transitioning from breast milk or formula and parents are unclear about the best choices for their growing child.